takuhii/susy-sass-docs/docs/index.rst

 .. note::

-  These docs are focused on Susy |release|.
+  These docs are focused on Susy-Sass |release|.
-  See the :doc:`susyone` documentation for help with earlier versions of Susy.

 Contents
 --------